d-acharya/CovPoolFER/README.md

 # CovPoolFER

-There are three main parts:
+There are following main parts:
-* Covariance Pooling of Convolution Features (to be added soon ...)
+* Covariance Pooling of Convolution Features (partial code is added (models to be added eventually ...))
 * Temporal Pooling of Features (complete)
-* End to end training on videos (to be added soon ...)
+* Utilities for aligning SFEW

+#### Pooling Convolution Features
+Training and evaluation code is added.
+Pre-trained model to be added soon.

 #### Pooling Temporal Features:
 Features extracted with CNN (model proposed in the paper) from AFEW dataset are placed in zip afew_features.zip.
 Extract the zip to afew_features in same folder.
 To classify result, simple run bash classify.sh